ethq/FYSSTK-Project-3/README.md

 To create a dataset, use create_xy_data.py.
 Saves to Data/

-To analyze the dataset, use the (enormous) state machine Analyze_XY.py Upon initialization with a dataset, it will
+To analyze the dataset, use the (monstrous) state machine Analyze_XY.py Upon initialization with a dataset, it will
     1) Create/load a design matrix
     2) Do a polynomial fit to the averaged energy(temperature) curve